Travel Advice for Families Visiting Wallis and Futuna

 Wallis and Futuna are both perfect islands for a family road trip; you’re never stuck in the car for too long until you come across an amazing blue hole or beach to explore.

-On the downside, not all vehicle rental companies provide baby or booster seats, or at least they have a very limited supply.
-If you need one, make sure to request one upon booking!
+On the downside, vehicle rental companies have a limited supply of baby or booster seats.
+If you need one, make sure to request one early, ideally upon booking!

-Get more vehicle rental tips, including the best type of car to rent, in our guide, What You Need to Hire a Car in Walils & Futuna LINK#T010.
+Get more vehicle rental tips, including the best type of car to rent, in our guide, What You Need to Hire a Car in Wallis & Futuna.

 If you'd rather jump into holiday mode than buy baby food or snacks for the family from the supermarket upon arrival, then bring a few snacks for the first couple of days in Wallis and Futuna.